It’s easy to get into a rut. A dark space that is suffocating and makes you feel ho-hum. An effortless smile surfaces as often as a blood orange moon.

 As we inched toward Mid-town, I felt invigorated viewing historic brownstones, shiny skyscrapers, ethic restaurants, folks jogging, walking their dogs and caressing Starbucks cups.
-Oh, yes, I’ve been to NYC innumerous times, since I moved to Connecticut from Buffalo over thirty years ago, but, this morning was super special.
+Oh, yes, I’ve been to NYC multiple times, since I moved to Connecticut from Buffalo over thirty years ago, but, this morning was super special.
 I took it all in and exhaled.

 “Come to find out, the reason Sony Hall did’t ring a bell was because it’s only been opened for one year.
 I was the only person at the box office at 11 am.
 Lucky me.
 As soon as I walked into the hallway, I felt like I had been transported to another time.”